badal-io/dbt-anomaly-detection/README.md

 ```

 Therefore, first the create_models() macro runs which creates all ARIMA plus models.
 This if followed by forecasts on the prediction sets.
 In this package, created models are various in terms of training intervals and levels of granularity.
 The threshold parameter in the forecasts determine the sensitivity of each timestamp data to getting detected as an anomaly.
 The higher the threshold, the less sensitive the model will be to anomalies.
-All configurations of model creation and forecasts is as follows:
+All configurations of model creation and forecasts are as follows:

 ``` yml
 vars: